What You Need to Know About Period Sex

 Though it may seem daunting at first, period sex can be just as rewarding as regular intercourse.
 Always practice proper hygiene and let your partner know what you are most comfortable with.

 Revamp your feminine hygiene care routine with all-natural products from Imbue Natural!
-Our products are entirely alcohol and coloring-free and without harmful additives.
+Our products are entirely alcohol and colouring-free and without harmful additives.